 There have been promising trends in terms of where this sector is headed.
 Here are a few snapshots:

-— Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to best commercial real estate resurgence
+-- Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to the best commercial real estate resurgence

-— As predicted by IBEF’s Real Estate Industry Analysis ’20, Indian real estate sector is well on its way to become a $1tn behemoth by 2030.
+-- As predicted by IBEF’s Real Estate Industry Analysis ’20, the Indian real estate sector is well on its way to becoming a $1tn behemoth by 2030.

 Perhaps the most significant trendsetter that the sector has seen in the recent past is Fractional Investment.
 It is gaining traction in residential as well as commercial aspects of the sector.

 Here are a few salient features of Fractional Investment: